 When you undergo dental surgery at Lytle, Tate & Stamper, A Dental Corporation, you will be given local anesthesia, even if you choose additional sedation options.
 Local anesthesia doesn’t interfere with your state of alertness, and you will still be wide awake after the medication has numbed your mouth.

-It’s understandable that many Glendale residents have a fear of dental procedures, especially dental surgery.
+It’s understandable that many Pasadena residents have a fear of dental procedures, especially dental surgery.
 And for this reason, local anesthesia can be combined with other dental sedation options.
 However, some of our doctors’ patients either don’t have a fear of dental procedures or don’t want to receive strong medications during their oral surgery.
 So for certain procedures, such as a tooth extraction, receiving local anesthesia alone is sufficient for your surgery.

 - Light Sedation

-Some Glendale dental surgery patients desire to be less aware while having a procedure performed, but don’t want to be fully asleep.
+Some Pasadena dental surgery patients desire to be less aware while having a procedure performed, but don’t want to be fully asleep.
 For these patients, light sedation options are available, including medications and nitrous oxide, or laughing gas.
 If you receive oral or IV medications as light sedation for your procedure, you will not be able to drive yourself home after your oral surgery, as you should not operate heavy machinery after taking these medications.
 However, nitrous oxide, which is a temporary solution that makes you feel a little relaxed and silly, won’t affect your ability to drive home after your dental surgery.